kdudziec/Rightmove-Properties/README.md

 - be a house
 - added in 24h

-The results must be saved in excel file
+The results must be saved in excel file.